Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 		- Nvidia O1 mode: Only use FP16 for GEMM operator, and others are FP32
 	- No other proposal use bit width 8 to train GAN at that time.
 		- Binary training, 8-bit training do exist but not include GAN

 ---

+## Why GAN is hard to train?

+- My insight
+	-

+---
 ## Numerical Properties of GAN training